Skip to main content

 How Google Adwords Campaigns are Structured

-The first step in creating an excellent local PPC campaign is to get an understanding of how campaigns are structured within Google Adwords.
+The first step in creating an excellent local PPC campaign is to get an understanding of how campaigns are structured within Google Ads.

-Google Adwords is made up of four main sections:
+Google Ads is made up of four main sections:

 1. Campaigns – Daily advertising budget is set at this level.